Medication for Addiction Treatment (MAT)

 The MAT Mobile brings clinicians, case managers, and peer recovery coaches to deliver clinical care, education, and outreach in Iowa.
 Once a week, we provide addiction treatment to underserved areas.
 Clinical services include MAT evaluations and follow-up care, medication prescribing, and delivery of recovery support services.

-Outpatient Therapy Services
+Outpatient Therapy

-Outpatient Services
+UI ARC Outpatient Therapy Services

 Extended Outpatient Program (EOP)